 The Roman Empire fell into decline, for many reasons.
-There were no natural boundaries, so emperors were tempted to over-expand and so overstretch their resources.
+There were no natural boundaries, so emperors were tempted to over-expand and so over-stretch their resources.
 This led to growing military pressure from 'barbarians' on the fringes.
-There were political intrigues, plague, economic problems etc. Emperor Constantine declared official toleration for Christianity in 313 AD; this later became the state religion of the Empire.
+There was recurring political violence, plague, economic problems etc. Emperor Constantine declared official toleration for Christianity in 313 AD; this later became the state religion of the Empire.
 He founded Constantinople (Byzantium) as capital of the Roman Empire (in the East) in 330 AD.
 Constantinople survived until 1453 (when it fell to the Ottoman Empire), but Rome fell in 410, when it was sacked by Alaric (370-410), King of the Visigoths (395-410).
-Wars were fought in an attempt to re-establish the Roman Empire in the West, led principally by the great general Belisarius, but from now on 'Emperor' meant the Emperor in the East, in Constantinople.
+Wars were fought in an attempt to re-establish the Roman Empire in the West, led principally by the great general Belisarius (500 - 565) under Justinian, but from now on 'Emperor' meant the Emperor in the East, in Constantinople.
 In the West, the Roman Empire had been replaced by the Dark Ages.